-If your claim is denied you may need to file a short term disability claims appeal letter.
-Many claims are denied because of insufficient documentation, or the claims instructions were not followed properly.
+Carriers often deny claims because of insufficient documentation, or the instructions were not followed properly.
 Carefully review your denial letter to understand the reasons for why the claim was turned down.

-An attorney can help file the appeal letter, but make sure that your documentation is correct before hiring an attorney.
-Attorneys don’t work for free.
+An attorney can help file the appeal letter, but make sure that your documentation is correct first.
+Attorneys do not work free.
 Compare their charges with the expected benefit amount you are seeking to recover.
-In many cases the total claims amounts for short term disability are too small to warrant legal expenses.
+In many cases the total claims amounts are too small to warrant legal expenses.